wardle/clods/README.md

 with more finely-grained location services (e.g. ward, bed) provided by other modules as part of a unified concierge location service.

+This service can provides a simple REST-based service or through a graph-like API.

 ## Prerequisites

 You will need [Leiningen][] 2.0.0 or above installed.